Monitoring Your Child's Media Use

 Two ways you can help monitor what your kids watch are TV Parental Guidelines and V-chip.

 TV Parental Guidelines.
 Modeled after the movie rating system, this is an age-group rating system developed for TV programs.
-These ratings are listed in television guides, TV listings in your local newspaper, and on the screen in your cable program guide.
+These ratings are listed in TV guides and local listings, and on the screen in your cable program guide.
 They also appear in the upper left corner of the screen during the first 15 seconds of TV programs.

 But not all channels offer the rating system.
 For those that do, the ratings are: